Image: Shutterstock

 Size: 59.22MB

 Things to note: The app has plenty of examples that depict positive social behavior for kids.
-It is also a great app to teach kids the importance of teamwork to achieve something good.
+The frequency of ads is a bit bothersome though.

 Get the app here.